sbcshop/UHF_Reader_Pico_W_Software/README.md

       <img src= "https://github.com/sbcshop/EnkPi_2.9_Software/blob/main/images/img3.jpg" />

      Now that we've reached this point, you're executing your script through Thonny IDE, so if you unplug Pico, it will stop running.
-To run your script without using an IDE, simply power up ArdiPi and it should run your script, go to step 3.
+To run your script without using an IDE, simply power up board and it should run your script, go to step 3.
 Once you have transferred your code to the board, to see your script running, just plug in power either way using micro USB or via Vin, both will work.

 ### 3. How to move your script on Pico W of Board
    - Click on File -> Save Copy -> select Raspberry Pi Pico , Then save file as main.py